exah/react-universal-data/docs/api.md

 ### MergePropsFn

-Merge props with `withData` internal state
+Merge parent props with `withData` internal state.

 By default: